 Scottish shortbread - recipe and also geometry

-As a North-East loonie (laddie), I also like Deans of Huntly, partly because their Scottish shortbread tastes nice and also, irrationally, because my great-grandfather was the postman there, in Huntly in rural Aberdeenshire, after he left the Gordon Highlanders.
+As a North-East loonie (laddie), I also like - no, wait, prefer - Deans of Huntly, partly because their Scottish shortbread tastes nice and also, irrationally, because my great-grandfather was the postman there, in Huntly in rural Aberdeenshire, after he left the Gordon Highlanders.
 Enough already.

 (Pictured here) As a well-resourced company, in their search for shortbread names, Walkers knew that, for example, ‘shortbread tangential quadrilaterals’ was never going to catch on, as it was too much of a mouthful (unlike their shortbread, which is usually just right for several mouthfuls).

 So they thought about it a bit more and came up with ‘Shortbread triangles’, as pictured here.
 Aaargh!
 Terrible geometric mistake.
 Cancel the packaging order.
 This shape, as every schoolboy knows, is really a sector (of a circle), geometrically speaking, because a triangle has straight sides.

 ‘Shortbread sectors’ – see?
 Not the worst name now, is it?
 Especially as Walkers are leading producers in the, uhmm, shortbread sector.
 My wife has just walked past, muttering ‘Shortbread anorak…’ (You know I'm making all of this up, don't you?)

 Anyway, Scottish shortbread seems to have mediaeval origins as some kind of celebratory cake recipe.
 One form of it is still seen as ‘petticoat tails’ – basically a round cake cut into sectors.